Frequently asked questions for Azure Information Protection

 See the subscription information and feature list on the Azure Information Protection pricing page.

-If you have an Office 365 subscription that includes Azure Rights Management data protection, download the Azure Information Protection licensing datasheet, which also includes some frequently asked questions for licensing.
+If you have an Office 365 subscription that includes Azure Rights Management data protection, download the Azure Information Protection licensing datasheet.

 Is the Azure Information Protection client only for subscriptions that include classification and labeling?